Lumeer/web-ui/README.md

  * [Typescript features](https://angular-2-training-book.rangle.io/handout/features/)
  * [Sass guide](http://sass-lang.com/guide)

-### Angular guide
+### Angular Guide
-Put all component css under `:host` selector, to prevent styles being applied globally.
+Put all component CSS under `:host` selector, to prevent styles being applied globally.

 Use exact values (`16px`, `18px`, `30px`) for sizes, instead of `medium`, `large`, `x-large` to keep the look consistent no matter the user's browser font size.

+#### Attribute Binding

-Prefer using attributes allowing {{ }} binding, as it's easier to read and allows writing strings in template style.
+Prefer using attributes allowing {{ }} binding, as it is easier to read and allows writing strings in template style:
 ```angular2html
 [style.width]="{{ width }}px"
 class="{{ myClass }}"
 ```
+instead of
 ```angular2html
 [ngStyle]="{width: width + 'px'}"
 [ngClass]="{myClass: true}"
 ```

+#### Router Link
-Prefer using `routerLink` in angular input binding way, as it checks for module dependencies.
+Prefer using `routerLink` in Angular input binding way, as it checks for module dependencies:
 ```angular2html
 [routerLink]="['start', 'child']"
 ```
+instead of
 ```angular2html
 routerLink="/start/child"
 ```

+#### SCSS Variables
-Prefer using scss variables, as it keeps the style consistent, readable and easy to change
+Prefer using SCSS variables, as it keeps the style consistent, readable, and easy to change:
 ```scss
 color: $brand-success;
 ```
+instead of
 ```scss
 color: white;
 ```